-• AMI ADEME Goodflow (2021-2023)
+• AMI ADEME Goodfloow (2021-2023)

-Participants: Olivier Berder, Matthieu Gautier, Malo Mabon, Nour el hoda Djidi and a web and mobile application.
+Participants: Olivier Berder, Matthieu Gautier, Nour el hoda Djidi, Clement Caresmel

+GoodFloow offers a solution that automates the monitoring and management of reusable industrial packaging (tertiary packaging), consisting of an IoT to put in each packaging and a web and mobile application.
 The lack of genericity/reliability of current geolocation systems makes impossible to automate inventories, since it can not be proved who is responsible for industrial packaging in real time.